Environmental agreements bylaw

 Below are answers to some of the most commonly asked questions regarding the License of Occupation.

-What are the changes to the License of Occupation?
+What is covered by the License of Occupation?

-Under the Site Investigation and Remediation Bylaw, a License must be obtained by a third party when they:
+Under the Environmental Agreements Bylaw, a License must be obtained by a third party when they:

 - Drill boreholes for soil sampling purposes, only on City land (no monitoring well installed).

 - Excavate on City land for the purpose of removing, treating or sampling contaminated soil or groundwater.

 - Gain access to City-owned monitoring wells (on City land) for the purposes of groundwater sampling and analyses.

 - Inject chemicals for remediation purposes on City land.